oneminch/Notes/TypeScript.md

 - `object` - any value that isn’t a primitive.
 - `any` - used to avoid typechecking errors.
+    - A way of opting out of type-checking.
 - `unknown` - the type-safe counterpart of `any`.
+    - The widest type in TS.
-    - It's not legal to perform any operations on an `unknown` value.
+    - It's not legal to perform any operations on an `unknown` value. e.g. `toUpperCase()`
 - `void` - the return value of functions which don’t return a value.
     - It’s the inferred type of a function with no or empty `return` statements.
 - `never` - the return type for a function expression that always throws an exception or never returns.
+    - The narrowest type in TS.

 #### Combining Types